Pinky896/QBCore-Vanilla-Works-Extended-Vehicle.lua/README.md

     },
 ```

-# All Credits go to Everyone to contributed at Vanilla Works.
+# All Credits go to Everyone that contributed at Vanilla Works.